 The Library at the University of Northampton subscribes to a number of different databases and journals to support your academic studies.

-If the item is available electronically, you’ll see a link to the full-text online.
-If the content is available in print, you’ll see a shelfmark letting you know where to find the book on the shelf.
+If the item is available electronically, you’ll see a link to the full text online.
+If the content is available in print, you’ll see a shelf mark letting you know where to find the book on the shelf.

 AMED: Allied and Complementary Medicine database containing allied and complementary journals and abstracts from 1985 onwards.
 Produced by the British Library.
 Good starting point for Occupational Therapy and Podiatry searches.